-Day 3: Coyote Gulch (not a national park, but it’s a playground for adventure and nature seekers, high recommended).
+Day 3: Coyote Gulch (not a national park, but it’s a playground for adventure and nature seekers, highly recommended).

 Day 4: Canyonlands and Arches National Parks.
 Yes I explored both in one day and I was VERY happy with what I saw.